Booty Call: Production

 The original script was heavily rewritten by director Jeff Pollack and Tommy Davidson.
 Prior to the film's release, it was noted that there were similarities with its condom plot to another film in development, Trojan War, which featured an all-white cast and which would also be released in 1997.
 Takashi Bufford said Booty Call was written entirely without knowledge of Trojan Wars existence and said "Sometimes these things just bubble up from the zeitgeist."

 Soundtrack

 Reception

 On Rotten Tomatoes it has a 31% rating based on reviews from 13 critics.

-Siskel and Ebert gave the film two thumbs up.
-They praised the vulgar humor, comparing it to Beavis and Butt-head.
+Siskel and Ebert gave the film two thumbs up on a 1997 episode of their program.
+They praised the crude humor, comparing it to Beavis and Butt-head.
 Ebert in particular said the scenes involving Nikki's pet Jack Russell Terrier were "very, very funny."
-In their review, The New York Times stated "This contemporary sex farce, directed by Jeff Pollack, has the attention span of a hyperactive child."
+In his review, Stephen Holden of The New York Times observed "this contemporary sex farce, directed by Jeff Pollack, has the attention span of a hyperactive child."
+Leonard Klady of Variety labelled it "oddly effective", and said "a mixed bag of street humor, broad, bawdy jokes and hip-hop music, the film is very much on target to score a bull’s-eye with African-American auds."

+A mixed review at the time came from Mike D'Angelo of Entertainment Weekly who gave it a C rating.
+D'Angelo wrote, "no, Booty Call has nothing to do with pirates and their ill-gotten gain.
+Then again, maybe there is: Two modern-day swashbucklers (Jamie Foxx and Tommy Davidson) yearn to plunder two willing maidens (Vivica A. Fox and Tamala Jones), but first they have to locate a couple of sheaths for their swords, if you know what I mean."
+D'Angelo went on to write, "most of the time, the amiable foursome is left ambling aimlessly from one so-so sketch concept to the next: four characters in search of a comedy."
+Bruce Walker of The Washington Post also had a mixed review, writing, "the name is enough to clue you in that this is not highbrow humor.
+In fact, it will appeal mostly to those who can appreciate basic juvenile humor."
+He added, "the movie seems more like a series of skits, some of which work and some of which don't."

 In a 1997 interview with Charlie Rose, black actor and filmmaker Charles S. Dutton criticized young African-Americans who went to see Booty Call rather than the historical drama Rosewood, which was released around the same time.
+It was later referenced in a 1999 episode of The Simpsons titled Beyond Blunderdome, where a film executive character labels a fictitious director's cut of Booty Call as "fabulous".